 Though things will be tight during residency, the average salary for a periodontist is $80,000 more per year than general dentists.
 That means it takes less than three years to recoup the salary lost during those two years of residency.
 It’s all gravy after that.

 Becoming a practice owner can make this even more compelling per the podcast episode I mentioned earlier.

 Periodontists can have a solid student loan plan

-Periodontists can find a clear path to pay back their student loans.
+You can find a clear path to pay back your student loans on a periodontist salary.
 A path that can not only save them significantly more during repayment but give them actions steps and a clear path to get it done.

-Student Loan Planner has done almost 3,000 student loan consults for clients totaling over $750,000,000 of student loan debt.
+Student Loan Planner® has done over 5,800 student loan consults for clients totaling over $1.4 billion of student loan debt.
 We can help you figure out the optimal path in just one hour.
 Plus we also include email support after the consult where we continue to answer questions and help you implement your plan.
 Learn more about our consult process here.

 If your case is a pretty clear cut refinancing example with no practice ownership in the imminent future (perhaps because the refi payment could get in the way of the practice loan), there’s no need to get a consult.
 But I’d suggest applying through our cash back refinancing links to see if you can cut your interest rate and get the most affordable terms for your situation.

 GET A $500 BONUS WHEN FINANCING A PRACTICE!